 The Transporter Agency makes no guarantee that the UK Link Systems in use by the Test systems shall mirror the UNC Central Systems in use in the live environment, both in terms of the base data and the versions of the software systems.
 However, The Transporter Agency shall attempt to keep the User informed of such variations.

-Test Slots are booked at The Transporter Agency’s absolute discretion.
-The Transporter Agency reserves the right to refuse the User a Test Slot at any time and for any reason.
-The Transporter Agency reserves the right to cancel Test Slots at any time and for any reason.

-By requesting a Test Slot and subsequently receiving a Test Slot confirmation the User accepts that it will be liable for the prevailing Test System Charges as endorsed by the UNC Committee.
+By requesting a Test Slot and subsequently receiving a Test Slot confirmation the User accepts that it will be liable for the prevailing Test System Charges as endorsed by the UNC Committee and any additional charges reasonably incurred to meet requirements specified in the User Testing Service Request.

 The User accepts that use of the Test System is restricted only to the Specified Testing during an agreed Test Slot.
 Any further testing must be agreed with The Transporter Agency prior to use.

-The Transporter Agency reserves the right to place further formal constraints on the use of the Test system prior to or during any Test Slot.
+The Transporter Agency reserves the right to place further formal constraints on the use of the Test System prior to or during any Test Slot.
 These constraints may be varied upon instruction from The Transporter Agency to the User at any time.
 However, notwithstanding any such constraints, the Specified Tests carried out by the User during its Test Slot shall be at the discretion of the User.

-The Transporter Agency shall not be responsible for defining or managing the Specified Tests, or checking the results.

 The Transporter Agency reserves the right to monitor the User's activities at any time during a Test Slot.